Free Guide | Fun Ocular Motor Activities For Your Child

 How can ocular motor activities help?

-Ocular motor activities help build the muscles around the eyes in order to improve your child’s visual tracking, fixation, convergence, divergence, accommodation and saccadic motions.
+Ocular motor activities help build the muscles around the eyes in order to improve your child’s visual tracking, fixation, convergence, divergence, accommodation, and saccadic motions.
 This can improve your child’s reading and writing skills, visual attention, performance in physical education, and ability to copy text or pictures.

 If your child appears to be struggling with their vision, the first step is always to have their vision checked by an optometrist or ophthalmologist.
 Ocular motor activities will not improve your child’s vision if your child has a diagnosed vision problem that requires glasses.